mylonasc/mylonasc.github.io/_posts/2019-02-10-neopixels.md

-Finally I made a short python script that translates ascii art to color data for the matrix!
+Finally, I made a short python script that translates ASCII art to color data for the matrix!
 Here is an example:
 ![a smiley face](/img/smiley.jpg)

-In the github code upload you will also find the ascii codes for that!
+In the github code upload you will also find the ASCII codes for that.

 H.